-With the web engine compiler, the data that the HTML web engine needs to provide content for the web client is generated from a zenon project.
-When translating this project data, the web engine compiler checks the project contents and provides information on non-supported functions or properties.
+With the Web Engine Compiler, the data that the HTML Web Engine needs to provide HTML5 content for the zenon Web Client is provided from a zenon project.
+When translating this project data, the Web Engine Compiler compiler checks the project contents and provides information on non-supported functions or properties.
 As a result of the translation process, a file is created that is provided to the web engine.